 Somalia is the country with the world’s highest FGM rate that around 98% of the girls have undergone the procedure between five to 11 years old.
 To prevent the spread of coronavirus disease, Somalia has also implemented quarantine measures and girls are staying at home more often than ever.
 On one hand, former FGM cutters resort to performing FGM as other industries fall apart in the economic downturn; on the other hand, parents of girls think the school suspension has provided a longer period of time for the girls’ wounds to heal.
 Therefore, when the cutters go door to door to sell their cutting services, the girls cannot but accept this brutal practice.

 FGM has no health benefits which hurts female in many ways.
 It robs girls of life opportunities and stops them from reaching their full potentials.

 Calls to international and local anti-FGM hotlines have significantly increased in a month.
-Frontline staff of Plan International in Somalia reported on a case that 2 sisters aged 8 and 9 were cut a few weeks ago and their mother did it because she still views cutting as an essential part of cultural and gender identity, a precondition for marriage and a religious rite of passage.
+Frontline staff of Plan International in Somalia reported on a case that two sisters aged eight and nine were cut a few weeks ago and their mother did it because she still views cutting as an essential part of cultural and gender identity, a precondition for marriage and a religious rite of passage.
 It is not easy for girls to reject FGM when her family supports the act.